Smart Timing Synchronization for Small Data Transmission: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{illions} of devices that can gather and transmit data, including wearables, smart meters, intelligent vehicles, and next-generation transportation systems, to name a few, are being connected to the Internet~\cite{xu2017survey}.
-With a large growth in such interconnected devices, i.e., the Internet-of-things (IoT), there is a constant need for innovation in Low-Power Wide-Area (LPWA) cellular technologies to ensure massive connectivity and enhanced energy efficiency for IoT devices~\cite{chettri2019comprehensive, akpakwu2017survey}.
-The 3rd Generation Partnership Project (3GPP) introduced the long-term evolution for machine type communication (LTE-M) and narrowband IoT (NB-IoT) specifications to specifically address the requirements of LPWA cellular networks~\cite{zayas20173gpp, hoglund2017overview, hassan2020nb, althumali2018survey}, which have been regularly enhanced to meet the needs of growing IoT networks~\cite{ericsson_iot, gsma_5G}.
+\IEEEPARstart{B}{illions} of devices that can collect and transmit data, including wearables, smart meters, intelligent vehicles, and next-generation transportation systems, to name a few, are being connected to the Internet~\cite{vaezi2022cellular}.
+With a large growth in such interconnected devices, i.e., the Internet-of-things (IoT), there is a constant need for innovation in Low-Power Wide-Area (LPWA) cellular technologies to ensure massive connectivity and enhanced energy efficiency for IoT devices~\cite{vaezi2022cellular, chettri2019comprehensive, akpakwu2017survey}.
+The 3rd Generation Partnership Project (3GPP) has historically addressed the requirements of LPWA cellular networks in the long-term evolution (LTE) for machine type communication (LTE-M) and narrowband IoT (NB-IoT) specifications~\cite{zayas20173gpp, hoglund2017overview, hassan2020nb, althumali2018survey}, which have been regularly improved to meet the needs of growing IoT networks~\cite{ericsson_iot, gsma_5G}.
+In addition, the 5th generation (5G)/5G-Advanced systems have continued to support small data transmission (SDT) for LPWA applications~\cite{khlass2021efficient, xin2021small, tr_38331}.

-IoT user equipements (UEs) are typically battery powered and supplied as a single charge version~\cite{callebaut2021art, ratasuk2016nb, lu2017reaching}.
-Hence, to ensure longer battery life, cellular IoT (C-IoT) UEs generally remain in idle state, employing discontinuous reception (DRX), extended discontinuous reception (eDRX), and/or power saving mode (PSM) \cite{ras_power}.
-Such an operation is suitable for IoT applications since the IoT traffic typically consists of short and infrequency blocks of data.
-However, a C-IoT UE that is in an \textit{idle mode} must establish connection and enter a \textit{connected active mode} to transmit data to the base station (BS)~\cite{ts_36331}.
+IoT user equipments (UEs) are typically battery powered and supplied as a single charge version~\cite{callebaut2021art, ratasuk2016nb, lu2017reaching}.
+Hence, to ensure longer battery life, cellular IoT (C-IoT) UEs generally remain idle, employing discontinuous reception (DRX), extended discontinuous reception (eDRX), and/or power saving mode (PSM) \cite{ras_power}.
+Such an operation is suitable for IoT applications, as IoT traffic typically consists of short and infrequent blocks of data.
+However, a C-IoT UE that is in an \textit{idle mode} must establish a connection and enter a \textit{connected active mode} to transmit data to the base station~\cite{ts_36331}.
 This connection establishment procedure consumes an extended period of time.
-While this may be acceptable for mobile broadband applications that have extended lengths of data payload to transmit, this overhead is magnified in the case of C-IoT applications that significantly reduces the battery life of these devices.
+Although this may be acceptable for mobile broadband applications that have extended lengths of data payload to transmit, this overhead is magnified in the case of C-IoT applications, which significantly reduces the battery life of these devices.